-Key : Create a key on the page http://skylines.xcsoar.org/tracking/
+Key: Create a key on the page http://skylines.xcsoar.org/tracking/ info and enter it here, to identify your positions at the tracking service.

-LiveTrack24: Switch this On to enable the live stream of your position to service.
+LiveTrack24: Switch this On to enable the live stream of your position to 'LiveTrack24'.

-'LiveTrack24'.

-Tracking Interval: The time interval for which one position is sent to the tracking currently a choice of some predefined.
+Tracking Interval: The time interval for which one position is sent to the tracking service.